 They did trademark it and had been holding on to our favorite hashtag since 1989.
 But how is it possible if Jersey got it first?
 Remember that little loophole I mentioned before?
 The same year Taco John’s registered ‘Taco Tuesday” as their original, Gregory’s missed the deadline for renewal.
 Isn’t that one odd coincidence?

 It turns out Gregory’s were not the only ones using the phrase back in ‘79.
 Taco John’s claim that the perfect couplet was coined by their franchisee from Minnesota and was actually spelled “Taco Twosday” (see, that’s why Taco Thursday would never work).
 They tried to register it in the early ‘80s only to get denied because Jersey’s restaurant claimed it first.
-So a long waiting game has begun.
+So a long waiting game had begun.
 Wyoming’s Taco John’s kept an eye on Gregory’s, hoping their day would come… and it did.
 Someone’s forgetfulness and procrastination was a costly trademark loss for Gregory’s and played a giant joke on Jersey.
 They have since appealed but could only reclaim ownership in the state of New Jersey, losing the rest 49 states to Taco John’s.

 It seems totally possible that two restaurants in two different states thought of the same promo for tacos at the same time.
 It’s not like they have simultaneously built a rocket, right?
 The problem is that Taco John’s versions of the ingenious Taco Tuesday twosome vary.

 First, they claimed it was the early 80’s and that David Olsen guy from their location in Minnesota.
-Then their website used to assert ‘Taco Tuesday’ started in South Dakota in ‘82.
+Then their website used to assert that ‘Taco Tuesday’ started in South Dakota in ‘82.
 But during a press release, their spokesperson insisted that Taco John’s first started the promo in ‘83.
-And in a statement they gave after sending one of many cease and desist orders to an Oklahoman downtown grill, Taco John’s representative said they first used the trademarked duo in February 1982.
+And in a statement, they gave after sending one of many cease and desist orders to an Oklahoman downtown grill, Taco John’s representative said they first used the trademarked duo in February 1982.
 Incredibly inconsistent.

 Also, if it’s plausible that two places came up with ‘Taco Tuesday’ in ‘79, I do not believe that no one else has thought of this before those two.
 Tacos have existed since the 18th century, and alliteration was a thing since 1500, and don’t even start me on when and where the word ‘Tuesday’ was first mentioned.
 We had to wait centuries for someone to put ‘taco’ and ‘Tuesday’ together finally?